bevicted/teatile/README.md

 	case tea.WindowSizeMsg:
 		// on window size change, set the size of the main Tile and tell it
 		// to recalculate the occupied area.
 This will propagate to all
-		// linked Tiles, be it horizontally/vertically joined or a subtile. m.tiles.main.WithSize(msg.Width, msg.Height).Recalculate()
+		// linked Tiles, be it horizontally/vertically joined or subtiles. m.tiles.main.WithSize(msg.Width, msg.Height).Recalculate()
 ...